commbatboots/MDTRulesAndTSSettings/README.md

-# MDT Rule sAnd TaskSequence Settings
+# MDT Rules With TaskSequence Settings
 MDT deployment rules with Tasksequences for capturing and deployments

 ## Project: